michbeck100/pimatic-alarm/README.md

       "plugin": "alarm"
     }

 The plugin comes with two types of devices.
-The "AlarmSwitch" can be used to manually trigger an alarm and the "AlarmSystem" is used to activate the alarm system.
+The "AlarmSystem" is used to activate the alarm system.
+The "AlarmSwitch" can be used to manually trigger an alarm e.g. by rule.
+It can also disable an activated alarm.

 Usage: